vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 ## Comparable Interface:

-- used by Collections.sort() and java.util.Arrays.sort() method.
-- to implement comparable, a class must implement a compareTo().
 - A comparable object is capable of comparing itself with another object.
-- The class itself must implements the java.lang.Comparable interface in order to be able to compare its instances.
+- Comparable provides compareTo() method to sort elements.
+- Comparable affects the original class, i.e., the actual class is modified.
+- Used by Collections.sort() and java.util.Arrays.sort() method.

 ## Comparator Interface

 - A comparator object is capable of comparing two different objects.
-- The class is not comparing its instances, but some other class’s instances.
+It is not comparing its instances, but some other class's instances.
-- This comparator class must implement the java.util.Comparator interface.

-## Threads

-- An instance of class java.lang.Thread
-- A thread of execution - an individual prcess that has its own call stack
+- Comparator provides compare() method to sort elements.
+- Comparator doesn't affect the original class, i.e., the actual class is not modified.

 ## Developlment